 Regular ferries (R$3.50) depart from the center for Neópolis, a hilltop colonial town with historic buildings and fine crafts for sale.
+The ferry dock is on the river near the restaurant Oratório.
 During high season, it may be possible to get on an organized tour to the Foz do São Francisco (around R$70 per person), where the river meets the sea at a beach with dunes and natural pools.
 Try Farol da Foz Ecoturismo, located about a 30-minute drive south, for these and other trips in the area.

 Options are limited, but the city is rarely totally overrun with tourists so you shouldn't have trouble getting a room most times of year.
 Make sure you book in Penedo, Alagoas and not Penedo, Rio de Janeiro state.